|

 233. accustom

-make psychologically or physically used (to something)
+familiarize psychologically or physically

 In the course of his nightly patrols, he had long grown accustomed to the quaint effect with which the footfalls of a single person, while he is still a great way off, suddenly spring out distinct from the vast hum and clatter of the city.